-We lease approximately 4,902 square feet of space for our headquarters in Chicago, Illinois under a lease that expires on September 30, 2027.
-We also lease approximately 300 square feet of office space in Minnetonka, Minnesota for our Events division under a quarter-to-quarter lease.
+We lease approximately 4,900 square feet of space for our headquarters in Chicago, Illinois under a lease that expires on September 30, 2027.

 We believe that our current facilities are adequate to meet our current needs.
 We may expand our facilities or add new facilities as we add employees and enter new geographic markets, and we believe that suitable additional or alternative space will be available as needed to accommodate ongoing operations and any such growth.
 However, we expect to incur additional expenses in connection with such new or expanded facilities.